 The biology behind it

 We all know light has a big impact on our vision.
 Simply put, we see much better in a well-lit environment and stumble in the dark.
-However, what scientists have only recently started to understand are the non-visual, physiological effects that light has on us.
+However, scientists have only recently started to understand the non-visual, physiological effects that light has on us.

 An important discovery affecting the birth of circadian lighting was originally made by a team at Oxford University, led by Neuroscientist Russell Foster.
 What they discovered were the intrinsically photosensitive retinal ganglion cells (ipRGC), affecting the part of our brain that generates and regulates our internal clock.

 What is so special about these cells, you might be wondering.

 These cells, key to controlling our body clock, are especially responsive to light that is rich in blue content.
 Moreover, blue light content suppresses melatonin, a hormone related to sleep.

 But what does that mean to you?
 While we need melatonin to sleep, getting these blue light signals at the wrong time could lead to circadian misalignment.
 On the other hand, greater exposure to blueish, bright light during the day could help people be more alert and productive at work.

 Has something changed now, or why are people suddenly so interested in human centric lighting?
 The truth is that it is only in recent years that we have had the technology to develop human centric lighting concepts.